csirt-ipb-pt/rcts_weekly_report_tool/README.md

 The API is implemented to the Other, Malware and Vulnerabilities tables, being able to `GET` entries by their IP, `POST` new entries or `PUT` to update an existing entry.

+It also provides a Search API which allows the users to check if an IP belongs to any of the defined Networks.

-Below is an example on how to invoke the API.
+Below is an example on how to invoke the APIs.

 + GET